Be a part of the future of genomic and personalized medicine!

 Plan of Study- Genomic Medicine

-The Master’s in Genomic Medicine (MSGM) coursework is concurrent with the UM Miller School of Medicine MD Program beginning in Spring semester of the first year and ending upon completion of the MD program in the 4th year.
+The Master’s in Genomic Medicine (MSGM) coursework is concurrent with the UM Miller School of Medicine MD Program beginning in fall semester of the first year and ending upon completion of the MD program in the 4th year.
 Each course is made up of self-guided online instruction and reading and in-person small group work.
-In the first two years, self-guided instruction is expected to require approximately 3 hours per week of time commitment.
+In Phase 1 and 3 of the medical school curriculum, self-guided instruction is expected to require approximately 3 hours per week of time commitment.
 Small group work is an additional 3-hour block of time per week that will be determined upon the MD program schedule for that semester.
 Up to 3 additional hours per week may be required for assignments, projects, and review.
 Years 3 and 4 contain a clinical clerkship elective and the MSGM Capstone that will culminate in a written portfolio and public presentation of the Capstone experience.

 Plan of Study Grid